Lahvuun/sekirofpsunlock/README.md

 The last step is actually activating the mod loader.
 It is loaded through `dinput8.dll`, but by default Wine will use its own version, not the one in the game folder.
 To get Wine to actually use it, you need to set a DLL override.
 With Steam, this is easy to do: set the launch options to `WINEDLLOVERRIDES=dinput8=n,b %command%`.
 ![DLL override example](override.png)
 ##### 16:10
 Unfortunately, there is no mod that fixes the UI for 16:10, so Steam Deck users are out of luck.
+The game is still perfectly playable with patched resolution, of course, but the UI will be a little bit off.